CameronBBailey/PokemonBattleSimulator/README.txt

 application with OR
 - For a full experience, run the attached SQL file for the Natures and import the 4 CSVs into their tables

+Notes
+- I will be experimenting in future versions with switching to a decoupled frontend back end application using either React or Angular, as such I have basic REST controllers setup to return basic data in JSON format.
+For this version of the application Ability Controller, Attack Controller, ItemController, NatureController, PokemonController, Team Member Controller and User Controller are all just test REST Controllers and do not actually contribute to the current state of the project.
+Only the AppController, Login Controller, and Team Controller are used in this version of the project